ubunatic/nogui/CONTRIBUTING.md

 6. Focus on GTK 4.0 first, but then also use and extend [nogui.poly](src/poly.js) to ensure GTK 3/4 compatibility.
-8. Ensure *teardown* of anything you *setup* such as bindings, scoped widget variables, and anything they may leak memory in an reactive app.
+8. Ensure *teardown* of anything you *setup* such as bindings, scoped widget variables, and anything that may leak memory in an reactive app.
 9. Add `/** @type {import('path/to/code.js')} */` annotations to GJS imports for
    better IDE support and see [src/modules.js](src/modules.js) for how to export module symbols correctly.